mypdns/matrix/CONTRIBUTING.md

 Each subdomain should have its own "master" comment.

-In that way, you can challenge/comment to each sub-domain as things will change over time.
+In that way, you can challenge/comment to each subdomain as things will change over time.

 As practiced here: https://mypdns.org/my-privacy-dns/matrix/-/issues/201#note_32072